-With wedding preparations at full steam ahead there are so many things we have to think of, in order to create the dream wedding our princess aspiring 5 year old selves would be proud of.
+With your wedding preparations full steam ahead there are so many things you have to think of, in order to create the dream wedding your princess aspiring 5 year old self would be proud of.

 Now, I’m a pretty chilled and relaxed bride.
-I’m miles away from the bridezilla type.
+Miles away from the bridezilla type.
 But obviously, we all want our weddings to run smoothly, right?

 The venue, the décor.
 The flowers and the bridesmaids all take careful consideration.
-But the highlight of my search?
+But the highlight of your search?

-For my wedding to run smoothly – finding the perfect dress
+For your wedding to run smoothly – finding the perfect dress

 Is priority number one.

-So we can all blame royals for the ridiculous prices of white gowns! (sorry queenie, I love you all really).
+So you can blame the royals for the ridiculous prices of white gowns!

 Nevertheless, even if you get your dream wedding gown, There’s one thing that can make you drastically change your mind.